Celebrate the brave women of the United States Naval Academy this International Women's Day!

-There’s a well-known and oft-altered saying about the famed dancing duo of Fred Astaire and Ginger Rogers.
-It goes something like this: 'Sure he was great, but don’t forget that Ginger Rogers did everything he did, but backwards and in high heels.’
-This phrase is generally interpreted as how women can do anything men can do even with added layers of complication or effort.
+There's a well-known and oft-altered saying about the famed dancing duo of Fred Astaire and Ginger Rogers.
+It goes something like this: 'Sure, he was great, but don't forget that Ginger Rogers did everything he did, but backward and in high heels.'
+This phrase is generally interpreted as how women can do anything men can do, even with added layers of complication or effort.
 This certainly holds true for the women of the United States Naval Academy.

 Women Admitted to the Naval Academy

+As I researched women to note in this article, I kept returning to this quote.
 How that extra effort is defined is different for each woman.
-As I was researching women to note in this article, I kept coming back to this quote.
-I tried to imagine what it must be like now, let alone 40 plus years ago to be a female Midshipman at the United States Naval Academy.
-While I can’t imagine what it’s like to have the mental and physical fortitude to be accepted, attend and graduate from USNA, there have been thousands of women who have.
+I tried to imagine what it must be like now, let alone 40-plus years ago, to be a female Midshipman at the United States Naval Academy.
+While I can't imagine what it's like to have the mental and physical fortitude to be accepted, attend and graduate from USNA, thousands of women have.
 Here is a snapshot of some of those remarkable women.

 Janie Mines and her sister Gwyn.
 Janie was the first African American Graduate of the USNA.
 Photo courtesy of Janie Mines via WFAE.ORG

-Janie Mines was not only a member of the class of 1980, but blazed a trail as both the first and only African American woman to graduate in her class.
+Janie Mines was not only a member of the class of 1980 but blazed a trail as both the first and only African American woman to graduate in her class.
 Her younger sister Gwyn followed suit a year later.
-When asked about her experience years later, she was quoted as saying, "It was challenging and lonely at times.
+When asked about her experience years later, she said, "It was challenging and lonely at times.
 I had to deal with difficult situations.
-It made me a better person, and I am hoping I helped make the Naval Academy a better place."
+It made me a better person, and I hope I helped make the Naval Academy a better place."

-There are so many other firsts for these amazing graduates: Tabitha Strebel (’10) was the first of 24 female Naval Officers selected to serve aboard submarines.
+There are many other firsts for these excellent graduates: Tabitha Strebel (' 10) was the first of 24 female Naval Officers selected to serve aboard submarines.

 Katie Higgins Cook.
 Photo courtesy of HERCAMPUS.COM

-In 1984, Kristine Holderied became the first woman to graduate as valedictorian not only at the Naval Academy, but from any of the service academies.
+In 1984, Kristine Holderied became the first woman to graduate as valedictorian at the Naval Academy and any of the service academies.

 Virginia Brodie ('15) is the first woman in the Marine Corps to graduate at the top of her class from Artillery School.